 Listen and Learn First Chinese Words (available here) is also an excellent book for beginners.
 The hardcover book is inexpensive and teaches 120 words with audio support.

-I also like this Mandarin Chinese Reading Pen set (available here) because of the clean photographs and clear audio.
+I also used a Mandarin Chinese Reading Pen set because of the clean photographs and clear audio.
 The series primarily teaches common nouns organized by themes.
 Each book includes a few cute nursery rhymes.
 Although this set is expensive, we have used it intermittently for 3 years, and the pen is still like new.
 The books are paperback and therefore should be handled with care.

 4. Know that it’s okay to say just a few Chinese words